Integrated Variational Fourier Features for Fast Spatial Modelling with Gaussian Processes: Convergence

-and in particular, allowing $\varepsilon$ to decay as in the proof of \cref{thm:convergence-full}, we have upper bounds in $O(M^{-{2q}{q+3}})$. \end{theorem} This result shows that the predictive marginals using the approximation converge at a reasonable rate to those without the approximation, for any fixed $\mu_u, \Sigma_u$.
-Asymptotically, the optimal variational distributions (found by optimising $\mathfrak{F}$ and $\F$) will converge to the same distribution, for which the whole process KL is vanishing, but we note that we do not comment on the rate at which the variational means and covariances converge to each other, nor consequent rate of convergence for the posterior predictives according to each objective's optimal variational distribution. \begin{proof} The predictive distributions are
+\end{theorem} This result shows that the predictive marginals using the approximation converge at a reasonable rate to those without the approximation, for any fixed $\mu_u, \Sigma_u$ as long as the spectral density is not too heavy tailed ($q > 3$).
+We note that we do not comment on the rate at which the optimal variational means and covariances converge to each other, nor the consequent rate of convergence for the posterior predictives according to each objective's optimal variational distribution. \begin{proof} The predictive distributions are